Kurt Franz: Post-war trial and conviction

 At the Treblinka Trials in 1965, Franz denied having ever killed a person, having ever set his dog on a Jew, and claimed to have only beaten a prisoner once.
 On 3 September he was found guilty of collective murder of at least 300,000 people, 35 counts of murder involving at least 139 people, and for attempted murder.
 He was sentenced to life imprisonment.
 He was released in 1993 for health reasons.
 Kurt Franz died in Wuppertal in 1998.
 In 2014, the New England Holocaust Institute and Museum acquired Kurt Franz's uniform.

-Franz's Decorations: War Merit Cross 2nd Class With Swords, Heer Long Service Medal, Sudetenland Medal.